 Refreshments Tea & coffee is provided throughout the day, with home baking.
 Please bring your own packed lunch.

-What you need to bring All materials and equipment will be provided (box frame NOT included), but you may wish to bring your own 10" embroidery hoop if you have one.
+What you need to bring All materials and equipment are provided, but you may wish to bring your own 10" embroidery hoop if you have one.
 A seat frame is always best, but not essential.
 Please note that if you use your own hoop, both rings should be bound with white cotton fabric (e.g. bias binding).
 Alternatively, you may borrow a clip on frame for the day.

 Cost £49 per person including all materials.